 paris poetry workshop

 The Paris Poetry Workshop offers English-speaking poets from the U.S. and Europe the opportunity to come together for a week of intensive workshops, talks and readings in a city famous for inspiring artists and writers.
 This is a chance to see and experience a side of Paris not readily accessible to the average tourist, and an opportunity to spend time in Paris as a poet among poets.
 Participants generate new work, hone their craft, offer feedback and support on one another's creative endeavors, make new friends and expand their literary horizons.
+Please subscribe to the newsletter below to receive updates on future workshop dates in Paris.

 los angeles writing workshop